-- habitat.
-However, the guajón lives among large boulders, often one to three meters in height, which prevent the cattle from disturbing the species.34 - 46.
-To avoid impacts to the guajón from agricultural activities, fertilizers and pesticide use by agricultural users may need to be curtailed.
+- 48. To avoid impacts to the guajón from agricultural activities, fertilizers and pesticide use by agricultural users may need to be curtailed.
 However, due to the dispersed nature and small scale of farming activities near critical habitat, the Service does not plan to require residents in or adjacent to the proposed units to alter their agricultural activities.35 In addition, the level of current fertilizer and pesticide use as well as the impacts of curtailing their use on crop yield are uncertain.
 To provide context for understanding potential impacts on agricultural activities, should they occur, this analysis estimates the value of crop production potentially at risk if the Service were to seek changes to agricultural practices, particularly reductions in fertilizer and pesticide use.
-This estimate provides a measure of the extent of agricultural activity in the vicinity of critical habitat, but is not included in the overall calculated economic impacts of critical habitat designation. - 47.
+This estimate provides a measure of the extent of agricultural activity in the vicinity of critical habitat, but is not included in the overall calculated economic impacts of critical habitat designation. - 49.
 The estimate of crop value potentially at risk is developed using data from the Department of Agriculture's most recent census of Puerto Rican agriculture, which was completed in 2002.
 First, quarter-mile buffers were drawn around the 12 proposed units where agriculture was identified as a threat.
 Quarter-mile buffers were chosen in order to encompass the catch basins that drain into the proposed units.
 Catch basin boundaries were estimated by examining elevation data.
 Using the elevation data, it was possible to determine that runoff outside of the quarter-mile buffers largely drains into streams outside of proposed critical habitat.
 For the purposes of this analysis, the percent of a municipality's harvested cropland within a buffer is assumed to be the same as the percent of the municipality's total area in the buffer.
 For example, 2.6 percent of the total land area of the municipality of Las Piedras falls within the Montones unit buffer.
 Therefore, 2.6 percent of Las Piedras' harvested cropland is assumed to lie within the Montones unit buffer.
 Given the topography and poor soil quality around these units, this assumption is likely to overstate the area of harvested cropland in each buffer.
 Exhibit 5 summarizes the calculations for each of the units with adjacent cropland, and presents the amount of harvested cropland in each buffer.